facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 }
 ```

-> Note: Similar to callbacks, a native module method can either reject or resolve a promise (but not both) and can do so at most once.
+> Similar to callbacks, a native module method can either reject or resolve a promise (but not both) and can do so at mosxt once.
 This means that you can either call a success callback or a failure callback, but not both, and each callback can only be invoked at most one time.
 A native module can, however, store the callback and invoke it later.

 The JavaScript counterpart of this method returns a Promise.
 This means you can use the `await` keyword within an async function to call it and wait for its result: